Inbound visits and spend: annual, regional

 View the latest report

-Access the final estimates for 2023 in our summary report which covers headlines and distribution by UK nation and English regions.
+Access the final estimates for 2024 in our summary report which covers the headlines and distribution by GB nation and England regions.

 Download the data in Excel and explore the detail in the pre-built pivot tables.